kbase/kb_sdk/README.md

 #### Source code in `/src/java/us/kbase`

-* `/catalog` -- Services for managing, registering, and building modules in the catalog.
+* `/catalog` - Services for managing, registering, and building modules in the catalog.
 All code here is duplicated in the `njs_wrapper`.
-* `/common/executionengine` -- Code for executing jobs and sub-jobs.
+* `/common/executionengine` - Code for executing jobs and sub-jobs.
 All the code here is duplicated in the `njs_wrapper` repo
-* `/common/service` -- Some tuple datatypes
+* `/common/service` - Some tuple datatypes
-* `/common/utils` -- NetUtils for working with IP addresses and ports
+* `/common/utils` - NetUtils for working with IP addresses and ports
-* `/jkidl` -- Functionality for parsing KIDL spec files
+* `/jkidl` - Functionality for parsing KIDL spec files
-* `/kidl` -- KIDL parser syntax types
+* `/kidl` - KIDL parser syntax types
-* `/kbasejobservice` -- Utils for handling RPC jobs
+* `/kbasejobservice` - Utils for handling RPC jobs
-* `/mobu` -- Module Builder (see below)
+* `/mobu` - Module Builder (see below)
-* `/narrativemethodstore` -- JSON specifications for SDK app configurations (eg spec.json)
+* `/narrativemethodstore` - JSON specifications for SDK app configurations (eg spec.json)
-* `/scripts` -- Templates for python, JSON, java etc. that contain tests (?)
+* `/scripts` - Various test files - See the TypeGeneratorTest.java class
-* `/templates` -- Template files for use in generating SDK app codebases on `kb-sdk init`
+* `/templates` - Template files for use in generating SDK app codebases on `kb-sdk init`
-* `/tools` -- Some general java utilities
+* `/tools` - Some general java utilities

 #### Module builder in `src/java/us/kbase/mobu`